aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/hyphenation/isDictionaryRegistered/_index.md

 linktitle: isDictionaryRegistered method
 articleTitle: isDictionaryRegistered method
 second_title: Aspose.Words for NodeJs
 description: "Hyphenation.isDictionaryRegistered method.
-Returns ``False`` if for the specified language there is no dictionary registered or if registered is Null dictionary, ``True`` otherwise."
+Returns ``false`` if for the specified language there is no dictionary registered or if registered is Null dictionary, ``true`` otherwise."
 type: docs
 weight: 30
 url: /nodejs-net/Aspose.Words/hyphenation/isDictionaryRegistered/